 The grid is the electrical network that serves every residential, business, and infrastructure service in a city.
 Smart grid is the next generation of those systems that have been updated with communications technology and connectivity to drive smarter usage of resources .

 A key application scenario for the IoT includes a smart home where the users can interact with the smart grid.
-This helps in enhancing the smart grid services, meeting the marketing demand, controlling smart appliances, and monitoring renewable energy by gathering the power consumption information from the smart meters .
-The transmission lines can also be monitored for discovering possible faults and enabling the elimination of the same.
-IoT can also collect the information and store it as essential data, measure abnormality in the smart grid and analyze the consumption pattern at the consumer end, exchange the information between the smart meters while monitoring the quality of the electricity.
+This helps enhance the smart grid services, meet the marketing demand, control smart appliances, and monitor renewable energy by gathering the power consumption information from the smart meters .
+The transmission lines can also be monitored to discover possible faults and enable the elimination of the same.
+IoT can also collect the information and store it as essential data, measure abnormality in the smart grid, analyze the consumption pattern at the consumer end, and exchange the information between the smart meters while monitoring the quality of the electricity.
 An illustration of a smart grid in action is shown in Figure 1.

 Architectures of IoT in Smart Grid